nyurik/sqlite-hashes/README.md

 use sqlite_hashes::{register_sha256_function, rusqlite::Connection};

 fn main() {
-  let db = Connection::open_in_memory().unwrap();
+  // Connect to SQLite DB and register needed hashing functions let db = Connection::open_in_memory().unwrap();
   register_sha256_function(&db).unwrap();

-  let sql = "SELECT hex(sha256('password'))";
+  // Hash 'password' using SHA-256, and dump it as a HEX string let sql = "SELECT hex(sha256('password'))";
   let hash: String = db.query_row_and_then(&sql, [], |r| r.get(0)).unwrap();
   assert_eq!(hash, "5E884898DA28047151D0E56F8DC6292773603D0D6AABBDD62A11EF721D1542D8");

-  // Iterate over a set of values and hash them.
+  // Iterate over a set of values and hash them together.
   // Make sure the value order is consistent.
   // This example creates a sequence of ints from 1 to 9.
-    let sql = "WITH RECURSIVE seq(value) AS (
+    let sql = "
+  WITH RECURSIVE seq(value) AS (
     SELECT 1 UNION ALL SELECT value + 1 FROM seq LIMIT 9
   )
   SELECT hex(sha256_concat(cast(value as text)))